 I was just a kid on a bike, but I had my eyes open to the world around me, and I wanted to know what was going on.
 I even wrote a letter to president Jimmy Carter.
 To my surprise, he wrote me back (I’m trying to find that letter).
 The themes of energy, power and control poised against the defenders of the environment, clean air and clean water were front and centre in my upbringing.
 In that context, and in my innocence, I asked my great-uncle Bill, “When will we run out of oil?”
 His response was significant, and forever altered the course of my life and studies, as well as my beliefs, opinions, and personal research on climate science.
 I asked my uncle Bill because he should have known a thing or two about oil.
 In actual fact he served as the Vice President of Royal Dutch Shell International for an extensive tenure, including a 15 year period at their London office and at The Hague, and also in Japan.
 With a degree in chemical engineering, my uncle Bill had also committed to a life of learning, and had subscriptions to numerous periodicals, from The Lancet, to Nature and a basement full of media, his own personal archives.
 He could hold court on a vast array of topics, and my sister, who later trained to be a physician, claimed he knew in depth about innovations and research in the medical field long before her professors at medical school did, almost a decade later.
 There were photographs in their rec-room of his attendance at the Nobel Prize Gala, where one of Shell’s chemists was the recipient.
 My uncle Bill was deeply curious about science and technology, and he was one person that always knew more than the surface knowledge on any subject.
 He cast an imposing figure, could be deadly serious, yet he had a wicked sense of humour that he often deployed in the company of the children, notably my sister and 5 cousins.
 Because of that, we loved to visit their sprawling estate (nicknamed ‘Ballenlish’) on Lake of Bays in the Summers , when they were there, which was admittedly not too often.
 We celebrated Canada Day with family and fireworks at their place on a few occasions, and I am pretty sure we did so in 1979 also.

-“Andy, there will be bigger problems* long before the oil runs out”.
+“Andy, the Greenhouse Effect will be a bigger problem long before the oil runs out”.